zitadel/zitadel/docs/docs/guides/manage/customize/user-metadata.md

 ## Register user with custom metadata

-When you build your own registration UI you do have the possibility to have custom fields and add them to the metadata of your user.
+When you build your own registration UI you have the possibility to have custom fields and add them to the metadata of your user.
 Learn everything about how to build your own registration UI [here](/docs/guides/integrate/onboarding/end-users#build-your-own-registration-form).

 ## Manage user metadata through the management API